 For urgent medical advice, the NHS 111 online website will tell you when and where to get help, and can arrange for you to be contacted by a nurse if needed.

 Only call 111 if you are unable to get help online.
 In an emergency, dial 999.

 Most GP surgeries can be contacted online.
 You will be able to tell your GP about your health using an online form or by speaking to someone online.
 This is called an online consultation.
 You can also make requests and ask for information.
 Visit a GP surgery website to find out how to do this.

 You may already use a GP's online services.
 This is an account on a website or app that you can use to access some services online.
 Patient Access, Practice Plus, Doctor Link and myGP are examples of GP online service providers.

 If you already have an account to access your GP online, log in to see the services you can use.
 If not, visit your GP surgery's website to find out about signing up.

 Pharmacies across South West London will be open for essential services to help with local resident’s health needs.

 Pharmacists are trained in managing minor illnesses, are experts in medicines and offer health and wellbeing advice, and you do not need to book an appointment.

 Pharmacies will be working within social distancing guidelines so please remember to stay two metres away.

 Many pharmacies or pharmacy services offer a home delivery – just ask for the delivery to be left outside.
-Otherwise the NHS suggest you ask a neighbour or family member to pick up your medication if possible.

 While visiting a pharmacy counts as essential travel, people with symptoms of coronavirus, including a high temperature/fever or persistent cough, are being asked not to go.